MicrosoftDocs/visualstudio-docs/subscriptions/faq/subscriber/benefits/includes/available-benefits.md

 ## What benefits are available?

 Available benefits vary by subscription level and are subject to change.
-To see which benefits are included for each subscription level, please visit .You can select the subscription you're interested in, and then see which benefits are available in the various categories - Tools, Azure, Software and Downloads, Services, Training, and Support.
+To see which benefits are included for each subscription level, please visit [https://visualstudio.microsoft.com/vs/benefits/](https://visualstudio.microsoft.com/vs/benefits/).
+You can select the subscription you're interested in, and then see which benefits are available in the various categories - Tools, Azure, Software and Downloads, Services, Training, and Support.